Car insurance in Alexandria, Virginia [Rates + Comparison Guide 2020]

 Surprisingly, no. That doesn’t mean it’s a good idea to go without, though. if you choose not to insure your vehicle, you must pay an Uninsured Motor Vehicle Fee of $500 per year.
 With the receipt of that payment, you may register an uninsured vehicle.

 Please keep in mind, though, that liability laws are in place and should you cause an accident, you must be financially responsible.
 Are you prepared to pay out of pocket to repair your car and the other party’s property damage and bodily injuries?
 If not, you need insurance.

-How do I obtain an accident report?
+How do I obtain an accident report in Alexandria?

 The Alexandria Police Department website has a form you must fill out to request a report.

-Where are the Metro stations?
+Where are the Metro stations in Alexandria?